I have created a new page for World of Warcraft: Classic Hunter Macros.

 /run CURRENT_ACTIONBAR_PAGE=1 /run ChangeActionBarPage() /bob show 1 /run castAttack() /run castRaptor() /run castMong()

 The Range macro can also be spammed without cancelling AutoShot.
-While you could add other attacks into this macro, it is better to use each shot situationally for the best mana usage.
+While you could add other attacks into this macro, I find it is better to use each shot situationally for the best mana efficiency.

 /run CURRENT_ACTIONBAR_PAGE=2 /run ChangeActionBarPage() /bob hide 1 /run castAutoShot()